 - Big Good: Myers was noted for his "heart of gold", as MC Hammer put it.
 Even during the heated East/West coast feud, he was one of the few rappers that got respect from both sides, due to his reputation as a Nice Guy.

-- The Big Guy: One of hip hop's most well known.
+- The Big Guy: One of hip hop's most well known, debuting after the Fat Boys, but predating The Notorious B.I.G. and Big Pun.

 - Boastful Rap: Aside from the ones that flaunt his status as the "Overweight Lover" (and there's many), Two of his best examples is "We Got Our Own Thang" and "Big Tyme".